awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 **Note**
 If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaseline` document, the instance is not rebooted after Patch Manager runs\.
 For more information, see [Parameter name: `RebootOption`](#patch-manager-about-aws-runpatchbaseline-parameters-norebootoption)\.

-For information about viewing patch compliance data, see [About Patch Compliance](sysman-compliance-about.md#sysman-compliance-monitor-patch)\.
+For information about viewing patch compliance data, see [About patch compliance](sysman-compliance-about.md#sysman-compliance-monitor-patch)\.

-## AWS\-RunPatchBaseline Parameters<a name="patch-manager-about-aws-runpatchbaseline-parameters"></a>
+## AWS\-RunPatchBaseline parameters<a name="patch-manager-about-aws-runpatchbaseline-parameters"></a>

 **AWS\-RunPatchBaseline** supports four parameters\.
 The `Operation` parameter is required\.
 The `InstallOverrideList` and `RebootOption` parameters are optional\. `Snapshot-ID` is technically optional, but we recommend that you supply a custom value for it when you run **AWS\-RunPatchBaseline** outside of a maintenance window, and let Patch Manager supply the value automatically when the document is run as part of a maintenance window operation\.